Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration: Experiments

-Specifically, during \textit{Semantic-to-Diffusion Alignment}, the FID score drops sharply as the model establishes the mapping between discrete semantic logic and the generative latent space.
-In \textit{Texture-to-Diffusion Alignment}, the FID continues to decrease steadily as the model internalizes fine-grained texture priors $\mathbf{z}_{low}$.
-By the end of Stage 1, \textit{Pref-Restore} already surpasses established SOTA methods such as \textit{DifFace} and \textit{RestoreFormer++}, demonstrating the superior distribution alignment inherited from the scaling effect of our AR-based semantic integrator.
+As summarized in Table~\ref{tab:celebA}, we report Pref-Restore after Stage~1 semantic--texture alignment and Pref-Restore (RL) after Stage~2 fidelity-constrained preference optimization.
+This comparison shows how the hierarchical framework first establishes a strong restoration base and then refines the quality--fidelity metrics through reward-guided trajectory optimization.

+Regarding reconstruction fidelity, Pref-Restore achieves the best distribution alignment, with FID(HQ) $13.9015$ and FID(FFHQ) $39.2214$, while also obtaining the second-best LPIPS ($0.3916$) and ArcFace Deg ($54.9791$).
+These results indicate that the Stage~1 semantic--texture alignment provides a stable identity-oriented restoration base, especially in full-reference and face-sensitive metrics.

+Stage~2 further improves most perceptual and fidelity indicators.
+Compared with Pref-Restore, Pref-Restore (RL) improves LPIPS from $0.3916$ to $0.3657$, LMD from $5.0915$ to $4.1085$, and ArcFace Deg from $54.9791$ to $51.5394$, while also increasing CLIPIQA+ from $0.6107$ to $0.6778$, topiq from $0.7135$ to $0.8144$, and topiq-Swin from $0.8034$ to $0.8630$.
+This supports the role of the fidelity-constrained reward: Stage~2 does not merely enhance visual preference, but also strengthens identity- and structure-related restoration fidelity.

+DiffBIR obtains very strong no-reference aesthetic scores on CelebA-Test, even exceeding the FFHQ training-data row in several such metrics.
+This suggests that synthetic no-reference scores can be influenced by the aesthetic distribution of training data and the matched degradation setting.
+However, in the real-world benchmarks (Tables \ref{tab:lfw} - \ref{tab:celebchild}), this advantage does not transfer consistently under in-the-wild degradations, where Pref-Restore achieves stronger blind robustness across most perceptual and face-plausibility metrics. }

+{ \textbf{Discussion on the Quality--Fidelity Operating Point.} The results in Table~\ref{tab:celebA} show that Stage~2 changes the operating point of the restoration model rather than acting as a simple aesthetic-only enhancement.
+While the FID scores of Pref-Restore (RL) become less favorable, the fidelity-constrained reward improves LPIPS, LMD, and ArcFace Deg together with several perceptual face-quality metrics.
+This behavior is consistent with our goal of making preference optimization controllable for BFR, with detailed reward-composition and operating-point analyses provided in the ablation section. }

+{ \textbf{Scaling Analysis and Distribution Alignment.} As shown in Fig.~\ref{fig:fid_curve}, FID decreases consistently through Stage~1: \textit{Semantic-to-Diffusion Alignment} first maps discrete semantic tokens into the generative latent space, and \textit{Texture-to-Diffusion Alignment} further incorporates fine-grained priors $\mathbf{z}_{low}$.
+By the end of Stage~1, Pref-Restore achieves the best FID(HQ) and FID(FFHQ) among restored methods in Table~\ref{tab:celebA}, supporting the role of staged alignment in distribution-level restoration quality. }

-\textbf{Results on Real-World Datasets.} To further validate the generalization and robustness of \textit{Pref-Restore}, we conduct extensive evaluations on four representative real-world datasets: LFW-Test, WebPhoto-Test, WIDER-Test, and CelebChild-Test.
-These datasets contain diverse and complex degradations that significantly differ from the synthetic training distribution.
-The quantitative results are summarized in Tables \ref{tab:lfw} - \ref{tab:celebchild}.
+{ \textbf{Results on Real-World Datasets.} To further validate the generalization and robustness of Pref-Restore, we conduct evaluations on four representative real-world datasets: LFW-Test, WebPhoto-Test, WIDER-Test, and CelebChild-Test.
+These datasets contain diverse degradations that differ from the synthetic training distribution.
+The quantitative results are summarized in Tables~\ref{tab:lfw}--\ref{tab:celebchild}. }